 My Glazed Baked Spam recipe is one of those old family favorites we all love.
 It’s super easy with only three ingredients and 20 minutes cook time.

-Spam is available in quite a few options including turkey and low sodium both of which we have enjoyed.
-I used low sodium in this recipe.
+Spam is available in quite a few options including turkey and low sodium.
+I prefer low sodium.